 SP - PHI

-Phillies starter Aaron Nola allowed four earned runs on five hits and one walk while striking out seven over 5 1/3 innings in a loss to the Marlins on Friday.
+Phillies starter Aaron Nola allowed five earned runs on five hits and five walks while striking out seven over 5 1/3 innings in a no-decision against the Mets on Thursday.

 Nola had only walked 13 batters through eight starts this season and walked just one over his last two starts combined, so his five free passes on Thursday were uncharacteristic for him.
 He escaped with a no-decision despite the five runs allowed, and he will now take a 2.92 ERA into his next start against the Nationals in D.C.

 Phillies starter Aaron Nola tossed seven shutout innings and struck out 10 in Friday's win over the Miami Marlins, allowing three hits while walking none.